 - issue a notice to terminate

-Important: if a tenant issues the owner with a notice to terminate because the property does not meet a minimum standard, and the owner fixes the issue before the date the notice takes effect, the notice becomes invalid.
+Important: the notice becomes invalid if a tenant issues the owner with a notice to terminate because the property does not meet a minimum standard, and the owner fixes the issue before the date the notice takes effect.
 This means if the tenant leaves, they will be considered to be breaking the lease.